docker/docs/content/guides/walkthroughs/run-a-container.md

 ## Step 3: Build your first image

-An image is like a blueprint for a container.
 You always need an image to run a container.
 In a terminal, run the following commands to build the image.
 Replace `/path/to/welcome-to-docker/` with the path to your `welcome-to-docker` directory.

 {{< include "open-terminal.md" >}}